samply/blazectl/README.md

   blazectl [command]

 Available Commands:
-  completion       Generate the autocompletion script for the specified shell count-resources  Counts all resources by type download         Download FHIR resources in NDJSON format evaluate-measure Evaluates a Measure help             Help about any command upload           Upload transaction bundles
+  compact          Compact a Database Column Family completion       Generate the autocompletion script for the specified shell count-resources  Counts all resources by type download         Download resources in NDJSON format download-history Download history in NDJSON format evaluate-measure Evaluates a Measure help             Help about any command render-report    Renders a MeasureReport upload           Upload transaction bundles

 Flags: